JankariTech/blog/src/assets/UnderstandingHttpAndSocket/understandingHttpAndSocket.md

 ## Coding
 ### Basic files and project structure
 > Note:
-> Please first install `java JDK` for this project, setup your environment variables, and check everything is working well.
+> Please first install `java JDK` for this project, set up your environment variables, and check everything is working well.

 1. Main project folder will contain a `public` and a `resources` folder.
 In the `public` folder, we will store all our `.html` pages, and in the `resources` folder, we will store our resources like images, videos, etc.
 2. Our main server program `WebServer.java` will be in the project's root directory.